 Once in the heart of the city, top of the list for first-time visitors to Florence will no doubt include the Ponte Vecchio; the bridge is famous for its traditional jewellery stores; the marble-clad Santa Maria del Fiore, Florence’s cathedral (known simply as the “Duomo”) with its astonishing gravity-defying Cupola.
 In the same square stand two other masterpieces; the recently-restored octagonal Baptistry and the soaring 14th-century Bell Tower.
 Another must-see is without a doubt Michelangelo’s sculpture of David, the giant white marble statue of the biblical hero; the artist began it when he was only 26.
 The original stands in the Accademia Gallery, but you can also see a copy of Michelangelo’s masterpiece in Piazza della Signoria, another landmark stop on your visit to Florence.

 Food-enthusiasts might also like to visit the Mercato Centrale, the fascinating indoor food market of Florence.
 The opportunity to taste most of the genuine products from countryside farms.

 Your drive back to the port of Livorno will take about 1h 15m

 - smart driver+full comforts vehicle

-- smart driver / qualified guide + full comforts vehicle + 3 hours guided tour of Florence
+- english speaking driver+ full comforts vehicle + 3 hours guided tour of Florence